-The X,Y coordinates displayed in the status line represent the location of the last position selected, which is the location needed for this step.
+The X,Y coordinates displayed in the Status Line represent the location of the last position selected, which is the location needed for this step.
 Change the coordinates whenever necessary and everything on the Construction layer is ignored for the Zoom All command.

-- 5. Construct a vertical line that ends on the horizontal construction line through the upper endpoint of the first line. - Move the pointer straight down until intersect appears, then click to set a point at this intersection.
+Move the pointer straight down until intersect appears, then click to set a point at this intersection.